Early Post Asymptotic Giant Branch Instability: Does it Affect White Dwarf Hydrogen Envelope Mass?: Discussion and Conclusions

-Because of the VLTPs, mass loss reduces the mass of hydrogen to much lower values than the canonical stellar evolution value of $10^{-4} M_\odot$ for a DA WD star.
+Because of the VLTPs, mass loss reduces the mass of hydrogen to much lower values than the canonical stellar evolution value of $10^{-4} \> \mathrm{M}_\odot$ for a DA WD star.
 The $M_H$ values at the end of the calculations are in the range consistent with asteroseismological determinations, but we caution that, because hydrodynamic behavior is not included, it is possible that all hydrogen would be removed.
 Thus, it is unclear whether the occurrence of the EPAGBI resolves the discrepancy between predictions of stellar evolution modeling and the asteroseismological hydrogen envelope mass determinations.
+Any additional mass loss during the EPAGBI stage is insignificant when compared to the total mass loss that occurs the end of the AGB.
 The major impact of EPAGBIs is that they cause loops in the HRD that are absent when they are suppressed.
-For models of AGB-departure mass 0.567 and 0.642 $M_\odot$, it takes approximately 100 and 10 yr for a single HRD loop, respectively.
+For models of AGB-departure mass 0.567 and 0.642 $\mathrm{M}_\odot$, it takes approximately 100 and 10 yr for a single HRD loop, respectively.
 Such loops might be detectable in a long-term monitoring program, or perhaps by their imprint on planetary nebula morphology imparted by the cyclically varying mass loss rate.
-Since the characteristic timescale of the looping in the HRD depends on the stellar mass, if measurable, it could provide a way to determine the stellar mass just after AGB departure, particularly if it is $\gtrsim 0.72 M_\odot$ for which we estimate a 1 yr loop timescale.
+Since the characteristic timescale of the looping in the HRD depends on the stellar mass, if measurable, it could provide a way to determine the stellar mass just after AGB departure, particularly if it is $\gtrsim 0.72 \> \mathrm{M}_\odot$ for which we estimate a 1 yr loop timescale.

+Another signature of the EPAGBI is the production of lithium by the Cameron-Fowler process.
+During the EPAGBI phase the photospheric temperature is always greater than 6,300 K, which is much higher than the temperatures of stars of appropriate log \textit{g} for which the Li I 670.8 nm resonance line can be detected, [e.g. \citep{2018MNRAS.478.4513B}].
+Hence, Li detection is unlikely to be a way to identify the EPAGBI phase.
+However, the Li precursor, $^7$Be, is convected to the photosphere in significant amounts (up to $X_{^7\mathrm{Li}}$ $\sim 3 \times 10^{-8}$, which is $\sim 400$ times the solar photospheric mass fraction) at various times in the EPAGBI phase, and may be detectable by observing the Be II 313.0 and 313.1 nm resonance doublet, which has been identified in the Sun and stars of F and G spectral type [e.g. \citep{2022ApJ...941...21B}].